mobibyte/momonote/BIOL 1441/Lesson 4.md

 • Your cells can use that energy immediately or store it by forming new chemical bonds

-4. Explain how the structure of ATP makes it good for storing & releasing energy.
+**4. Explain how the structure of ATP makes it good for storing & releasing energy.**
+ATP = adenosine triphosphate
+• ATP has 3 phosphate groups, so it has A LOT of energy
+• ATP is made when the cell has extra energy

-5. Explain what happens in catabolic & anabolic reactions.
+**5. Explain what happens in catabolic & anabolic reactions.**
+Catabolic reactions break large polymers into smaller monomers
+• These reactions release energy
+Anabolic reactions build large polymers from smaller monomers
+• These reactions require energy

 6. Explain what happens in endergonic & exergonic reactions.
 7. Describe the relationship between